 The tests required to verify compliance to the technical requirements are listed in Table 2 in Section 3.
 The results should be evaluated using the IT-tool provided by the TSOs.
 The three products FCR-N, FCR-D upwards and FCR-D downwards can be tested and prequalified separately.
 For entities that will deliver more than one product the combined delivery of those reserves must also be tested (Section 3.6).
-The provider may use the some of the FCR-N test results to verify the frequency domain stability of FCR-D, if the parameter settings are the same for FCR-N and FCR-D.

-During the tests, the frequency input signal is replaced by a synthetic signal while the entity is still synchronized to the grid, see Figure 27.
+During the tests, the frequency input signal is replaced by a synthetic signal while the entity is still synchronized to the grid, see Figure 29.
 The synthetic signal shall preferably be generated using an external signal source (signal generator) connected to the frequency measurement device.
-If an internal signal is used, the impact of the frequency measurement must be accounted for.
+If an internal signal is used, the impact of the frequency measurement must be accounted for (see Section 4.4).
 If the FCR providing entity being tested is equipped with a Power System Stabilizer (PSS), the PSS status/settings shall be the same as when the entity is in normal operation.
 During testing, supplementary active power controls like aFRR shall be disabled so that the setpoint remains unchanged.
 Voltage control using frequency-voltage droop is allowed when it acts on the applied frequency signal, or if it is not sensitive to frequencies within the tested frequency band.

-Figure 27.
+Figure 29.
 Test setup.